What is Team Organizational Structure?

 Team-based organizations are more flexible organizational structures than traditional ones.
 As a manager, you can make any changes in the organization so quickly.
 The team members are also flexible enough to work simultaneously in different teams.
 You can easily introduce the necessary changes as per the change in the environment.

 Effective communication is another benefit of a team-based structure.
-As everyone works in teams there is more free flow of information between the team members.
+As everyone works in teams there is a more free flow of information between the team members.
 They can easily share their ideas, views, and suggestions and can get from other team members along the way.

 In addition to this, the team structure has also reduced the barriers to the hierarchical structure as such cross-communication between teams has been possible.